vin1652/Multi-Class-Text-Classification-with-Transformers/README.md

-"Ford came out with a new hybrid engine model." → rec.autos "Advancements in AI technology are rapidly changing the industry." → comp.sys.mac.hardware Feel free to add any installation instructions, code examples, or additional details if required.
-Let me know if you'd like any adjustments!
+"Ford came out with a new hybrid engine model." → rec.autos "Advancements in AI technology are rapidly changing the industry." → comp.sys.mac.hardware